The definitive guide to cloud storage

 The physical location of their stored data is pointless to the majority of people since it can be called together over the internet almost instantly.

-There are regulations and laws that need to be comply for such sensitive data like HIPAA.
+Some regulations and laws need to comply with such sensitive data like HIPAA.

 Chapter 5: Types of Cloud Storage